Simla, Punjab, Northern India

 He giggled.
 “Hmm…okay, I guess.”

-“Your father is not yet home from attending to his business,” she said, “so that makes you the man of the house for now.”
+“Your father is not yet home from his business with the viceroy,” she said, “so that makes you the man of the house for now.”

 “Yes, but one day you will grow up to be big and strong.
 And handsome.
 Just like your father.”